 The son of a U.S. Army Reserve sergeant and union activist, Mr. Gilliard graduated with honors from New York’s Stuyvesant High School, and with the help of scholarships from the U.S. Air Force and AFSCME SSEU Local 371, he enrolled at the University of Pennsylvania.
-He went on to matriculate at Georgetown University Law Center, where he helped found and serve as a staff member on the Georgetown Journal of International Law.
+He went on to matriculate at Georgetown University Law Center, where in 2002, he helped found the new Georgetown Journal of International Law.
 In law school, Mr. Gilliard completed internships with the Hon.
-Henry H. Kennedy, Jr. of the United States District Court for the District of Columbia, and with U.S. Congressman James Clyburn, and additionally, served as a procurement Law Clerk for the Defense Information Systems Agency (DISA) of the United States Department of Defense (DoD).
+Henry H. Kennedy, Jr. (retired) of the United States District Court for the District of Columbia, and the Office of U.S. Congressman James Clyburn before serving as a procurement Law Clerk for the Defense Information Systems Agency (DISA) of the U.S. Department of Defense (DoD).

-Gerald Gilliard is a licensed attorney in Virginia and the District of Columbia, and is a member of the U.S. District Court of the District of Columbia and the U.S. District Court for the Eastern District of Virginia.
+Gerald Gilliard is a licensed attorney in Virginia and the District of Columbia, and is a member of the U.S. District Court of the District of Columbia, the U.S. District Court for the Eastern District of Virginia, and the U.S. Court of Appeals for the Fourth Circuit.
 Mr. Gilliard is a past board member of the D.C.
-Bar Labor and Employment Law Steering Committee and is a current member of the Metropolitan Washington Employment Lawyers Association, an affiliate of the National Employment Law Association.
-Mr. Gilliard is a member of the Alpha Omega Chapter of Omega Psi Phi Fraternity, Inc. and father of two.
+Bar Labor and Employment Law Steering Committee and a current member of the Metropolitan Washington Employment Lawyers Association, an affiliate of the National Employment Law Association.
+Mr. Gilliard is a member of the Omega Psi Phi Fraternity, Inc., and father of two.

 Areas of Practice: